notevibes. Narakeet Alternative · 2026 Review

 How much does Narakeet cost?

-Narakeet uses a pay-per-minute credit system with no recurring subscriptions.
+Narakeet uses a pay-per-minute credit system with no recurring subscriptions, and credits never expire.
 Pricing starts at $6 for 30 minutes ($0.20/minute) and gets cheaper at higher tiers: $45 for 300 minutes, $100 for 1,000 minutes, $200 for 2,500 minutes, and $500 for 10,000 minutes.
-A free tier allows 20 audio files with a 1,000-character limit per file, but free output cannot be used commercially.
+A free tier allows 20 conversions with a 1,000-character limit per audio file, but free output cannot be used commercially and excludes SSML.
 Notevibes' $19/month subscription provides more predictable costs for regular creators.

 How does Narakeet compare to Notevibes?